DS-100/fa22/syllabus.md

 -->

 ### Discussion
-Live discussion sections are on Fridays, lasting for one hour.
+Live discussion sections are on Tuesdays and Thursdays, lasting for one hour.
 The goal of these sessions is to work through problems, hone your skills, and flesh out your understanding as part of a team.
 The problems that you solve and present as part of discussion are important in understanding this material.

 - **You must be assigned to a discussion section, even if you don't intend on regularly attending.**
 - To encourage attendance and participation in live discussion, you have the option to have discussion attendance contribute to your overall course grade.
 See [Policies](#policies) below for more details.
-- Discussion sign-ups will be released the first week of class through Signup Genius: [Ed post](https://edstem.org/us/courses/15436/discussion/1021263).
+- Discussion sign-ups will be released the first week of class through a Google Form.
 Attendance points will only be given for the section you are assigned to.
-- **You can switch sections via the sign-up form through the end of the 3rd week, Friday 2/24/2022.** From the 4th week onwards, your section will be locked in for the rest of the semester.
-Due to room restrictions, you may not attend an in-person section that you were not assigned to; there is no such restriction on online sections.
-However, you must still attend the section you are assigned to.
+- If you are assigned to a discussion section that does not work for you, please request a switch using the form posted on Ed. **You can switch sections before the 2nd section, Tuesday 6/28/2022.** From the 2nd week onwards, your section will be locked in for the rest of the summer.
-- In a typical week, we will release the discussion worksheet on Friday morning and solutions on Saturday.
-We are still receiving guidance as to whether we can provide physical handouts during in-person discussions.
+- In a typical week, we will release the discussion worksheet on Tuesday and Thursday mornings and solutions the day after.
-- **Spring 2022**: All students will receive credit for Discussion 11.
 <!--- We will release discussion recordings or walkthroughs the week after the discussion.-->

 ### Homework and Projects

-Homeworks are week-long assignments that are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lecture.
+Homeworks are half-week-long assignments that are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lecture.

-Projects: Projects are two-week long assignments that synthesize multiple topics.
+Projects: Projects are week-long assignments that synthesize multiple topics.

-- In a typical week, the homework (or project) is released Friday through DataHub and is due the following Thursday at 11:59PM Pacific through **Gradescope** (updated 1/26).
+- In a typical week, one homework (or project) is released Monday through DataHub and is due the same Thursday at 11:59PM Pacific Time through Gradescope; the next homework is released Thursday and due the following Monday.
 One or two homeworks will be on-paper written assignments; the rest will be Jupyter notebooks.
 See the [Policies](#policies) section for grading details.
 <!-- - Near the midterm, or during weeks in which a project is assigned, you will have more than one week to work on the current assignment. -->
 - Homeworks and projects have both visible and hidden autograder tests.
 The visible tests are mainly sanity checks.
 For example, a sanity check might verify that the answer you entered is a number as expected, and not a word.
 The hidden tests generally check for correctness, and are invisible to students while they are doing the assignment.
 - The primary form of support students will have for homeworks and projects are the **office hours** we’ll host, and **Ed**.